ng-web-apis/intersection-observer/README.md

 ### Usage with Jest

-DOM environment provided by Jest does not emulate IntersectionObserver api's and need to be mocked.
+DOM environment provided by Jest does not emulate IntersectionObserver API and need to be mocked.
 You can add the following line to your `setup.ts`:

 ```ts
 // setup.ts
 import '@ng-web-apis/universal/mocks';
 ```

+to use mocks from [@ng-web-apis/universal](https://github.com/ng-web-apis/universal) package.

 ## Examples